Logo L&E Global

 Employees are entitled to make suggestions to the employer regarding all matters of safety and health protection.
 In the event that an employer does not meet its obligations, employees are entitled to lodge a complaint.
 If the employer does not respond to the complaint appropriately, the employees can lodge a complaint outside the establishment (e. g. to the authority for work safety).
 However, this is intended as an absolute last resort.

-If the employer does not fulfill the rules of occupational safety, the employees are entitled to refuse to work at the workplace without losing their claim to remuneration.
+If the employer does not fulfil the rules of occupational safety, the employees are entitled to refuse to work at the workplace without losing their claim to remuneration.
 Furthermore, the employee is entitled to demand that health and safety regulations are observed and may claim compensation for any damages.
-Also, the works council and the German administrative authorities may insist on the fulfillment of applicable health and safety regulations.
-This applies in particular, during the Covid-19 pandemic.
+Also, the works council and the German administrative authorities may insist on the fulfilment of applicable health and safety regulations.

 Protection from Retaliation